 Unfortunately, Ohio’s drunk driving laws do not prevent all alcohol-related fatalities.

-In 2018, there have been 24,297* OVI enforcement stops in Ohio.
+In 2018, there were 26,550 OVI enforcement stops in Ohio.
 The counties with the most OVI arrests are Cuyahoga and Franklin.
 Data for alcohol-related fatalities in Ohio for 2018 is not yet available.

 Total car accidents in Ohio

 The total number of car accidents in Ohio, by year, were:

 - 2016: 66,395

 - 2015: 69,350